Introducing Wooly & Worth

 The new campaign, which aimed to highlight price competitiveness with a strong product focus, soon became memorable for all the wrong reasons.
 Off-guard remarks by the star Paul Kay received widespread media coverage, meaning his debut was also his final encore.
 Audience research showed that the commercial had lacked the 'magic' customers expected from Woolies advertising, in any event.
 As a result, after years of faithful service, the agency Bates Dorland was replaced by BBH, Bartle, Bogle, Hegarty.

-New Marketing Director Stephen Robertson, who had joined from B&Q, liked BBH's pitch of two characters, a daft sheep and a hapless dog.
-They drew on a much loved though controversial Bates Dorland character Keith the Alien from 1997.
+A new Marketing Director Stephen Robertson, who had joined from B&Q, liked BBH's pitch of two characters, a daft sheep and a hapless dog.
+They drew on a much loved, though controversial, Bates Dorland character Keith the Alien from 1997.

 Some executives raised they eyebrows, but the characters quickly proved to be a big hit with the target audience, small children and their mums.

 Wooly and Worth first appeared in Summer 2003 and became a regular feature on TV screens.

 When Wooly and Worth tackled the fairy theme again, it was altogether different from the approach fronted by Paul Kay.
 Worth was compère for an extravaganza of fun, singing the 'Winter Wonderland' song that the firm had made its own the 1990s.
 As the sheepdog sang, his nemesis, Wooly, waved a magic wand to reveal some of the gifts that were available at three for the price of two.
 With classic puns like Wooly's 'you're snow fun' and a cheeky wink to the dancers and a 'ring ding ding' worthy of a Carry On film from Worth, the campaign became the best-remembered of the season.